Ex-Cybersecurity Chief Sues Trump Lawyer Over Insane Death Threat

 When asked on Tuesday if he had any comment on the lawsuit, diGenova responded, “No.”

+“Newsmax believes that claims made by Mr. Krebs in his suit of a ‘conspiracy’ and defamation against him are a threat to free speech and his legal action endangers all media organizations that seek an open discourse of ideas and news,” the network said in a statement to The Daily Beast.

+“Mr. diGenova is not a paid contributor to Newsmax...
+Mr. diGenova has appeared on Newsmax since then on two occasions stating he made the comment ‘facetiously’ and apologized.”

-While Trump has peddled his debunked conspiracies about election fraud in an attempt to overturn the results of the 2020 election, several officials in charge of administering nationwide elections have found themselves on the receiving end of threats from supporters.
+While Trump has peddled his debunked conspiracies about election fraud in an attempt to overturn the results of the 2020 election—conspiracies rejected by his own Justice Department, as the lawsuit mentions—several officials in charge of administering nationwide elections have found themselves on the receiving end of threats from supporters.

 Jocelyn Benson, the top elections official in Michigan, said a group of people came to her house Saturday night.
-Gabriel Sterling, a Republican elections official in Georgia, publicly called on President Trump to denounce these conspiracies after threats were made against members of his staff.
-“Someone’s going to get shot,” Sterling said Dec.
-1.
+Gabriel Sterling, a Republican elections official in Georgia, publicly called on Trump to denounce these conspiracies after threats were made against members of his staff.
+“Someone’s going to get shot,” Sterling said earlier this month.